Skip to main content

 Oregon AFSCME

 The statewide organization, Oregon AFSCME Council 75, was chartered by the national union on June 1, 1967.
-It took 13 years for all AFSCME local unions to voluntarily affiliate with the umbrella organization, Local 88 being the last holdout to come on board in 1980.
+It took 13 years for all AFSCME local unions to voluntarily affiliate with the umbrella organization.